Overview of Louisiana Taxes

 How Louisiana Property Taxes Work

 Local assessors are in charge of establishing assessed values.
-The first step is to determine market value, although by state law this is generally only done once every four years for existing properties.
+The first step is to determine market value.
+By state law, all property in a parish (which is equivalent to a county) must be assessed at least once every four years for existing properties.
 To calculate value most assessors use a sales approach.
 This is when they use the sales prices of nearby comparable properties to determine market values for properties across a certain area.

-Once a market value has been determined the assessment percentage is applied.
-For residential property in Louisiana assessed value is equal to 10% of market value.
+Once a property’s market value has been determined, the assessment percentage is applied.
+For residential property in Louisiana, assessed value is equal to 10% of market value.
 If your home has a market value of $100,000, your assessed value would be $10,000.

 Homeowners in Louisiana are eligible for the homestead exemption, which can significantly reduce property taxes owed.
 The homestead exemption applies to owner-occupied primary residences and reduces assessed value by $7,500.
 Thus, the net assessed taxable value for the home in the above example would be just $2,500.